 This formula recognizes multi-institutional grants by distributing credit for performance to all co-applicants.

-The amount of the annual block grant is calculated once per three-year funding cycle.
+SIG block grants will be calculated once per three-year funding cycle.

 Eligible institutions that are deemed to meet the review and eligibility criteria will receive a minimum grant of $5,000 per annum.

-Supplementary funding for small institutions (< 250 full-time faculty in social sciences and humanities)
+Supplementary funding for small institutions (fewer than 250 full-time faculty in the social sciences and humanities)

 SSHRC recognizes the importance of supporting smaller institutions and is committed to assisting them in their efforts to increase research and research-related activities in the social sciences and humanities.
-Therefore, SSHRC will provide eligible small institutions with a supplement to their annual block grants.
-The amount of the supplement is based on the amount of the annual SIG that the institution receives and in accordance with the ranges below:
+Therefore, SSHRC provides an annual supplement to the annual block grant.
+In this competition cycle only, an additional $500,000 per year will be added to the total supplement funding envelope.
+The amount granted to each eligible small institution will be based on the amount of the annual block grant that the institution receives and in accordance with the ranges below: